Subscribe to our newsletterSubscribe

 Let’s look at some examples!

-You will see here above a screenshot of a presentation from the most recent FHIR DevDays conference, where David Simons and Hans van Amstel showcased the extensive quality assurance test suite they put in place at Royal Philips.
+You will see here above a screenshot of a presentation from FHIR DevDays conference, where David Simons and Hans van Amstel showcased the extensive quality assurance test suite they put in place at Royal Philips.
 This is a great example of real-world Quality Control needs.
 Let’s see how a few of these can be implemented.

 Building our first custom Quality Control rules